This is the Sustain alliance's statement on Covid-19 coronavirus and food resilience. Statement updated: 23rd March, 2020

 - Ensure that long-term solutions are also considered in light of their impact or benefits in addressing climate and nature emergency and the just transition.

-Created by the Sustain alliance team; drafted by Sustain chief executive Kath Dalmeny, who is also a member of the London Food Board; advisor to the London Resilience Forum; advisor to the Sustainable Food Cities Network; a member of the programme board for Food Power
+Created by the Sustain alliance team; drafted by Sustain chief executive Kath Dalmeny, who is also a member of the London Food Board; advisor to the London Resilience Forum; advisor to the Sustainable Food Cities Network; and a member of the programme board for Food Power and the End Hunger UK alliance.

 Support our charity